Truck Accident Lawyer

 Call for Help

 Next up, you need to call for help.
-Dial 911 and ask for police assistance.
+Call 911 and ask for police assistance.
 They will help you with the other steps to come.
 You should also call for emergency responders if someone is injured severely at the scene.

 Gather Evidence at the Scene of the Accident

 Are you well enough to move around?
 If so, try to exit your vehicle and start jotting down details of what happened.
 Note the address of the accident and the vehicles involved.
 You should also take pictures if you can.
 This will help later when the police officers put together the accident report required by Connecticut Code Section 14.108a.

 Get Vital Information from the Other Party